 Does your Wi-Fi signal need a boost?

-9 tips for getting a stronger Wi-Fi signal
+9 Tips for Getting a Stronger Wi-Fi Signal

 While it’s tough to beat the convenience of Wi-Fi for staying connected, it can be frustrating when the signal is lacking.
 And the more devices we connect, the bigger that issue becomes.

-- Find the best place for your router
+- Find the Best Place for Your Router

-- Make sure you’re on a clear channel
+- Make Sure You’re on a Clear Channel

-- Use 5GHz at short ranges
+- Use 5GHz at Short Ranges

-- Get a repeater/booster/extender
+- Get a Repeater/Booster/Extender

-- Consider a mesh-based system
+- Consider a Mesh-Based System

-Let’s start with perhaps the simplest thing you can do to try to improve your Wi-Fi signal strength.
+Let’s start with the simplest thing you can do to try to improve your Wi-Fi signal strength.
 In the same way that restarting your computer can clear up issues with its performance, rebooting your modem and wireless router could be the remedy for a weak Wi-Fi signal.

 As with anything technical, there’s a right way and a wrong way to do it, so make sure you follow the manufacturer’s instructions and check the tips here.

-2. Find the best spot for your router
+2. Find the Best Spot for Your Router

 Other things that can help are making sure the router is elevated and that it’s not surrounded by other electronic devices.

-5. Make sure you’re on a clear channel
+5. Make Sure You’re on a Clear Channel

-7. Use 5GHz at short ranges
+7. Use 5GHz at Short Ranges

 The caveat here is that the 5GHz signal doesn’t travel as far and doesn’t fare as well with obstructions as the 2.4GHz band does, so it isn’t a great option for devices that are located far away (or many walls away) from the router.
 You can learn more about the differences between the 2.4 and 5GHz bands here.

-8. Get a repeater/booster/extender
+8. Get a Repeater/Booster/Extender

 These are relatively inexpensive and can be particularly useful in larger homes or places where there are a lot of obstructions.
 This site has a good roundup of the best ones available right now.

-9. Consider a mesh-based system
+9. Consider a Mesh-Based System

 Be prepared to shell out $200-$300 for a system that will cover a larger home.
 Of course, that’s money well spent if you never want to worry about having a weak Wi-Fi signal again.

 Everyone’s Wi-Fi situation is different, so there’s not a one-size-fits-all solution for dealing with a weak signal.
 If you’re having issues, start with some of the free solutions above to see if they lead to improvement.
-If nothing seems to work, only then should you consider shelling out more money for a repeater or mesh system.
+If nothing seems to work, only then should you consider shelling out money for a repeater or mesh system.